2012 Nissan Juke Performance

 The AWD system doesn’t compromise performance, but according to the EPA, it does lower fuel economy ratings to 25/30 mpg city/highway.
 By comparison, a Juke with front-wheel drive and a CVT averages 27/32 mpg, while the six-speed manual Juke gets 25/31 mpg.

 Nissan’s Integrated Control System (I-CON) also allows drivers to customize their daily commute by choosing Eco, Normal or Sport driving modes.
 Eco has the slowest throttle response, while Sport is quicker.
-This system is well-tuned, and its display looks good too: It features a special readout in the dash that shows the three driving modes, and a small screen provides vehicle information.

 - "An excellent turbocharged four-cylinder engine provides good acceleration." -- Car and Driver